Siddharthsuresh92/Siddharthsuresh92.github.io/_projects/2020-04-30-topic-modeling.md

 The dataset was originally picked up from: [kaggle](https://www.kaggle.com/jrobischon/wikipedia-movie-plots) which has ~35k movies.
 I filtered and cleaned the dataset and ended up with ~22k movies.
 Each movie has a plot synopsis that served as the text, and the entire collection of these movie plots made up the corpus.
 I filtered the dataset so that it only contains movies from US, Canada, Britain, India (Bollywood) and Australia.
 Next up is the cleaning portion of the project.

 ## Preprocessing
 As I mentioned earlier, each topic in a topic model should learn a distribution of words for each topic.
-In order for the words to be representative of a certain topic, we need to filter the words so that each document only contains the most relevant words from which a topic can be infered.
+In order for the words to be representative of a certain topic, we need to filter the words so that each document only contains the most relevant words from which a topic can be inferred.

 For example, in the sentence: <q>Football is the most exciting of all sports and has the biggest fan following in the world</q>, the relevant words are `Football`, `exciting`, `sports`, `world`, and can easily be interpreted by a human to be a sentence related to sports.
-For a machine to understand this, we need to strip the sentence of unneccessary words (or Stopwords) such as `is`, `the`, `of`, `has` etc.
+For a machine to understand this, we need to strip the sentence of unnecessary words (or Stopwords) such as `is`, `the`, `of`, `has` etc.

 This preprocessing can be done in a lot of different ways, I used Gensim, nltk and spacy to preprocess the corpus.